tonai/Lightning-talks/JavaScript/02_jQuery/01_jQuery-DOM-manipulation.md

-# jQuery survival guide
+# jQuery DOM manipulation

 ## Foreword

-You can use the navigator's debug console (F12) to try the above examples yourself.
+This presentation is not a complete explanation of all the jQuery API as some usages are intentionally not explaned.
+This presentation make an easier comparison of the different available jQuery methods.

 Presentation time needed : 30min